LineageOS/lineage_wiki/_includes/templates/device_build.md

 For reference, our default values are -j 4 and -c.
 The -j 4 part means that there will be four simultaneous threads/connections.
 If you experience problems syncing, you can lower this to -j 3 or -j 2. -c will ask repo to pull in only the current branch, instead of the entire CM history.

+If you get errors about "error: object <SHA1 hash>:contains zero-padded file modes" then check you do NOT have 'fsckObjects = true' set for any of the following sections in ~/.gitconfig (or other applicable git config files): transfer, fetch, receive.

 {% include note.html content="This may take a while, depending on your internet speed.
 Go and have a beer/coffee/tea/nap in the meantime!" %}

 {% include tip.html content="The repo sync command is used to update the latest source code from LineageOS and Google.
 Remember it, as you can